-This data is, in turn, analyzed in order to help businesses predict future or emerging consumer behavior.
+Typically, data is analyzed to help businesses predict future or emerging consumer behavior.
 This process involves understanding the data collected and knowing how to organize it, analyze it, and apply it to improve marketing efforts.

-Most marketers also use the same data to improve and personalize their overall customer experience.
+Most marketers use the same data to improve and personalize their customer experience.
 Seventy-eight percent of organizations say that the data they collect helps them increase customer acquisitions and lead conversions.

 Image Source: Experian